aws/aws-application-networking-k8s/docs/guides/environment.md

 **Default:** *Inferred from IMDS metadata*

-When running the AWS VPC Lattice Gateway API Controller outside the Kubernetes Cluster, this specifies the AWS account.
+When running the Amazon VPC Lattice Gateway API Controller outside the Kubernetes Cluster, this specifies the AWS account.
 This needs to be specified if IMDS is not available.

 ---